Seyamalam/website/thepythonianrocketship/content/01-introduction/02-requirements/_index.md

 You'll need a few mandatory prerequisites for successfully participating in the course.
 {{% /notice %}}

-- A Linux, Mac OS, a Windows 10 Machine
+- A Linux, Mac OS, a Windows 10/11 Machine
-- Python3.7
+- Python 3.7 or higher
 - Visual Studio Code
 - The Python Extension for Visual Studio Code